 2. Tap [your name] > iCloud.

-3. You can see how much free space you have on this screen, and you can tap Manage Storage to see what’s taking up so much space.
+3. On this screen, you can see your free space and tap Manage Storage to see what’s taking up space.

 How to fix it: Free up space in iCloud